Reliability engineering: Reliability testing

 It is not always feasible to test all system requirements.
 Some systems are prohibitively expensive to test; some failure modes may take years to observe; some complex interactions result in a huge number of possible test cases; and some tests require the use of limited test ranges or other resources.
 In such cases, different approaches to testing can be used, such as (highly) accelerated life testing, design of experiments, and simulations.

 The desired level of statistical confidence also plays a role in reliability testing.
 Statistical confidence is increased by increasing either the test time or the number of items tested.
 Reliability test plans are designed to achieve the specified reliability at the specified confidence level with the minimum number of test units and test time.
 Different test plans result in different levels of risk to the producer and consumer.
 The desired reliability, statistical confidence, and risk levels for each side influence the ultimate test plan.
 The customer and developer should agree in advance on how reliability requirements will be tested.

 A key aspect of reliability testing is to define "failure".
 Although this may seem obvious, there are many situations where it is not clear whether a failure is really the fault of the system.
 Variations in test conditions, operator differences, weather and unexpected situations create differences between the customer and the system developer.
 One strategy to address this issue is to use a scoring conference process.
 A scoring conference includes representatives from the customer, the developer, the test organization, the reliability organization, and sometimes independent observers.
 The scoring conference process is defined in the statement of work.
 Each test case is considered by the group and "scored" as a success or failure.
 This scoring is the official result used by the reliability engineer.

 As part of the requirements phase, the reliability engineer develops a test strategy with the customer.
 The test strategy makes trade-offs between the needs of the reliability organization, which wants as much data as possible, and constraints such as cost, schedule and available resources.
 Test plans and procedures are developed for each reliability test, and results are documented.

 Reliability testing is common in the Photonics industry.
 Examples of reliability tests of lasers are life test and burn-in.
 These tests consist of the highly accelerated aging, under controlled conditions, of a group of lasers.
 The data collected from these life tests are used to predict laser life expectancy under the intended operating characteristics.

 Reliability test requirements

+There are many criteria to test depends on the product or process that are testing on, and mainly, there are five components that are most common: